MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use-ai-suggested-contacts-teams.md

 ## Collaborate with AI-suggested contacts in Microsoft Teams

+The AI-suggested contacts in Microsoft Teams functionality is applicable for cases or support conversations in the Customer Service workspace or Omnichannel for Customer Service app.

-In Customer Service workspace, for a case or a support conversation, **Teams chat (Preview)** appears in the app side pane on the right.
+For a case or a support conversation, **Teams chat (Preview)** appears in the app side pane on the right.
 The conversations pertaining to the most recent cases that are similar to the case or conversation you're viewing are displayed.

 :::image type="content" source="media/teams-new-linked-chat.png" alt-text="New linked chat option in Teams.":::